Anubhav0807/RCG/README.md

 1. Run the program named "main.py"
-2. To connect to the MySQL Server and select the database you will need to access the <DEV MODE>!
+2. To connect to the MySQL Server and select the database you will need to access the DEV MODE!
-   The <DEV MODE> can be accessed from anywhere on the window by typing the command "dev" while holding the '\\' key down.
+   The DEV MODE can be accessed from anywhere on the window by typing the command "dev" while holding the '\\' key down.
-3. The <DEV MODE> also has a Random Record Generator so that the app can be tested without wasting any time on manually inserting few record of students for test purposes.
+3. The DEV MODE also has a Random Record Generator so that the app can be tested without wasting any time on manually inserting few record of students for testing purposes.